 -- Completion of at least one year of college-level study at a college or university in the U.S., Canada, United Kingdom, Ireland, Australia, or New Zealand, without completion of English Composition.

--- A grade of "G" or "VG" in English on the Swedish Upper Secondary School Leaving Certificate (Avgangsbetyg / Slutbetyg fran Gymnasieskola).
+-- A grade of 15 or higher in English on the Swedish Upper Secondary School Leaving Certificate (Avgangsbetyg / Slutbetyg fran Gymnasieskola).

 Short-Term Certificate Program